Passenger satisfaction with the public transport service

 Why does it matter?

-- What the level of satisfaction is with the network service provided, including frequency, reliability, value for money, and driver attitude.
+- what the level of satisfaction is with the network service, including frequency, reliability, value for money, and driver attitude

 What's being done?

-The results of our annual survey (along with other feedback channels such as through our MetroInfo team and via community groups) help Environment Canterbury to determine what initiatives we should prioritise.
+The results of our annual survey (along with other feedback through our Metroinfo team and via community groups) help Environment Canterbury to determine what initiatives we should prioritise.

 The key findings of the survey were: